Krupen/AutoplayVideos/README.md

 # AutoplayVideos
 This library is created with the purpose to implement recyclerview with videos easily.
+This is the first version of the library and suggestions/contributions are most welcome to improvise the library.

 It is targeted at solving following problems: